Updated: Jan 26

 Risk-based testing in Agile development

-Because the Agile manifesto and most of the Agile frameworks (except Extreme Programming) don’t specify the place of testing and its importance, people think that it can be neglected.
-This goes against the true Agile mindset and the values it represents.
+Because the Agile manifesto and most Agile frameworks (except Extreme Programming) don’t specify the place of testing and its importance, people think it can be neglected.
+This goes against the proper Agile mindset and the values it represents.

-To close the gap and to make testing more valuable, risk-based testing (along with exploratory testing) is probably the most efficient testing approach for Agile projects and teams, as it allows them to increase the quality of the product without the overhead of regular testing activities.
+To close the gap and make testing more valuable, risk-based testing (along with exploratory testing) is probably the most efficient testing approach for Agile projects and teams.
+It allows them to increase the quality of the product without the overhead of regular testing activities.

 There are many reasons why risk-based testing is so efficient in the Agile environment.
-The main reason is that it allows the team to focus on things that really matter, and which once tested will have the biggest contribution to the quality of the release.
+The main reason is that it allows the team to focus on things that matter, and which once tested, will have the most significant contribution to the quality of the release.